 What is IPL?

 It stands for Intense Pulsed Light and it is a laser treatment.
-I use it most commonly for lightening sunspots, decreasing red capillaries and to increase collagen production.
+I use it most commonly for lightening sunspots, decreasing red capillaries and increase collagen production.

 Do you have a set protocol for amount of peels and laser treatments?
 Every client is different and the determining factors are skin type, money and social downtime.
 These things need to be discussed before any treatments begin.
 If you have a big event and your face is peeling off because the treatment went deeper then you expected, no one is happy.
 I highly recommend having a plan set up with your esthetician to understand the severity of these treatments.